xorxornop/ObscurCore/README.md

 There are, however, implemented UM1-type agreements, which provide unilateral forward secrecy - which is much better than nothing.

-J-PAKE password-authenticated key agreement is also available, using ECC instead of DSA, making for very secure and fast agreements.
+J-PAKE password-authenticated key agreement is also available, using elliptic curves instead of finite fields (aka.
+RSA/DSA), making for very secure and fast agreements.

 Elliptic curves provided are from the Brainpool Consortium, SEC2 (secp and sect curves; also called NIST curves), and Daniel J. Bernstein.
 These are the most popular choices.